sh1v-max/Learning_JavaScript-2.1/79_Static-property-and-methods-in-JS/README.md

 | **Shared Across**  | Shared across all instances        | Unique to each instance           |
 | **Usage**          | Utility, constants, shared logic  | Object-specific data and behavior |

 ## **Real-World Use Cases**

 1. **Utility Functions**: Use static methods for common operations (e.g., mathematical computations).
 2. **Constants**: Use static properties to define unchanging values (e.g., `MathUtils.PI`).
-3. **Global State**: Use static properties to store class-wide state (e.g., counters, configuration settings).
+3. **Global State**: Use static properties and blocks to store and initialize class-wide state (e.g., configuration, counters).

 ## **Caveats and Best Practices**

 1. **Avoid Overuse**: Use static members only for class-level logic.
 For instance-specific behavior, prefer instance methods and properties.
 2. **Testing**: Ensure static methods are pure and do not depend on instance-specific data.
-3. **Accessing Static Members**: Always access static properties and methods using the class name, not an instance.
+3. **Accessing Static Members**: Always access static properties, methods, and blocks using the class name, not an instance.

 ## Reference
 To know more about static property/method in JS, visit: